Updated May 16, 2025

 DISM /Online /Cleanup-image /Restorehealth

 Once DISM finishes, run SFC /SCANNOW again.
-This time no integrity violations should be found.
+This time, no integrity violations should be found.
 If, after several attemps at automatically repairing the corrupt system file(s) fails, you may have to fix them manually.
-To view the details of the files that could not be automatically repaired, type the following into an Administrative Command Prompt and press Enter.

 findstr /c:"[SR]" %windir%\Logs\CBS\CBS.log >"%userprofile%\Desktop\sfcdetails.txt"

 It will create a text file on your desktop named sfcdetails.txt.
-You will need to search through it and find what file(s) could not be repaired
+You will need to search through it and find what file(s) could not be repaired.

 Note: To replace a corrupt system file, you must have a known good copy of the file(s) in question.
 A good file source is another computer or virtual machine running Windows 11.
 Since I do computer repair for a living, I have all of the versions of Windows that are still supported by Microsoft running inside virtual machines.

 The first thing to do is note the location (path) and name of the file(s) that need to be replaced from the sfcdetails.txt file.
 Once you have another copy of the corrupt file(s), you will need to take administrative ownership of the file(s).
-To do this, modify the following command with the path\filename of the file you want to replace and then type it into an Administrative Command Prompt and press Enter.
+To do this, modify the following command with the path\filename of the file you want to replace and then type it into either an Administrative Command Prompt or Administrative PowerShell and press Enter.

 takeown /f path\filename